AlonKellner/alonkellner.github.io/_posts/he-il/2024-08-14-lessons-from-launch.md

 1. [**Github Actions**](https://docs.github.com/en/actions) - A versatile CI\CD solution with a huge community, for automated CI\CD pipelines, WaloViz uses it to automate docs creation, package publishing, CI validations etc.
 2. [**VSCode Dev Containers**](https://code.visualstudio.com/docs/devcontainers/containers) - A Docker based local development environment, for easy on-boarding and development setup, you literally just open the repo and it does all of the rest for you.
-3. [**pre-commit**](https://pre-commit.com/) - A framework for managing pre-commit hooks, it runs Pyright, Ruff, Prettier and more automatic validations and fixes over the entire code base on every single commit, as well as on every push with Github Actions.
+3. [**pre-commit**](https://pre-commit.com/) - A framework for managing pre-commit hooks, it runs Pyright, Ruff, Prettier and more automatic validations and fixes over the entire codebase on every single commit, as well as on every push with Github Actions.
 4. [**Pyright**](https://microsoft.github.io/pyright/#/) - Python Static Typing, It uncovers tons of potential bugs, worth the effort.
 5. [**Ruff**](https://docs.astral.sh/ruff/) - Python Formatting & Linting, it is fast and furious, your code will look and feel much better.
 6. [**Prettier**](https://prettier.io/docs/en/) - Markdown, YAML and JSON Formatting, things are just prettier with it :)

+Soon I'll create a Github Template for a modern open-source python package with all of these included, I'll make a post about it so stay tuned!

 ### Good Docs